 Save $550 on Your Next Epinephrine Auto-Injector

-My 9-year-old son has an allergy to peanuts.
-He was around 18 months old when I first discovered he had a potentially life-threatening allergy forcing our family to carry an epinephrine auto-injector at all times.
+He was around 18 months old when I first discovered he had a potentially life-threatening allergy, forcing our family to carry an epinephrine auto-injector at all times.

 It was only by chance and luck that I discovered his allergy.
-I was chopping peanuts and scooping them into a meal I was preparing.
-My son came to me, wanting to be picked up.
+It was an ordinary night several years ago while my wife and I were preparing dinner together.
+My son came to my side, wanting to be picked up.
 He was only wearing a diaper, because isn’t that how most toddlers like to spend their early years?
-I picked him up and held him while continuing to cook.
+I set aside the peanuts I was chopping and picked him up.
 Within a couple of minutes, my son started aggressively scratching his leg.
 I checked to see what he was scratching at and noticed large patchy red hives on his leg where my hand had been.
 Lucky for me, my son had not eaten the peanuts and simply was having a contact skin reaction.

-Dumbfounded, I called my wife to tell her the news.
+Dumbfounded, my wife and I stared at each other.
 She made an appointment with an allergist and a couple of weeks later, allergy testing confirmed our suspicion.
+After skin testing, we learned my son was not only allergic to peanuts but pineapple as well.
 We left the doctor with a prescription for an EpiPen®, which we have religiously filled for the last seven years, until this year.

-So I started performing my due diligence, calling around to pharmacies.
+I started performing my due diligence, calling around to local pharmacies.
 I called my hospital pharmacy, where I’m employed, and Costco pharmacy.
-I have found these two pharmacies offer the best price on our family’s prescriptions.
+In the past, I’ve found these two pharmacies offer the best price on our family’s prescriptions.
 What I found was alarming.

-Due to my high deductible health insurance plan, I pay for most prescriptions out-of-pocket until I reach my high deductible, which by the way is around $3,000.
-Yikes.
-But by using the high deductible plan I have access to the wonderful benefit of an HSA (health savings account).
-Click here to learn more about the numerous benefits of the HSA.
+Due to my high deductible health insurance plan, I pay for most prescriptions out-of-pocket until I reach my high deductible, which by the way is $3,000.
+Yikes!
+But by using the high deductible plan, I have access to the wonderful benefit of an HSA (health savings account).
+Click here to learn why the HSA has a secret superpower.

 The savings were astounding, $250 savings from the generic EpiPen and a whopping $550 saving from the brand name.
 The only pharmacy in my area that carried the $50 epinephrine auto-injector was CVS pharmacy.